 Creating a new brand category is tricky.
-It often takes years to develop messaging that resonates, requires a significant marketing investment to drive awareness and typically, an analyst relationship to provide third-party validation.
+It often takes years to develop messaging that resonates and requires a significant marketing investment to drive awareness and, typically, an analyst relationship to provide third-party validation.

 Here are a few ways PR can help create a new brand category.